SoftUni-Internal/interactive-content/EN/02-Generics/05-Type-Parameter-Bounds.md

 [video src="https://videos.softuni.org/hls/Java/Java-OOP-Basics/03-Generics/EN/interactive-java-advanced-generics-18-19-Type-Parameter-Bounds-,1080p,720p,480p,360p,240p,.mp4/urlset/master.m3u8" poster="" /]

-In case you want to **restrict** the types that can be used as type arguments in a parameterized type, you have to use **bounded type parameters**.
+In case we want to **restrict** the types that can be used as type arguments in a parameterized type, we have to use **bounded type parameters**.

 Let us explain the need for type parameters bounds with the following example: